gobbolab/goblin-speaks/docs/index.md

 description: Goblin Speaks documentation home.
 ---

-# Goblin Speaks Fortune Teller Project
+# Goblin Speaks Fortune Teller Framework

-Inspired by the penny arcade machines of the 1930s and novelty fortune teller machines like Zoltar, the Goblin Speaks project aims to deliver a framework of open source components and software which anyone can leverage to build their own working fortune teller machine.
+Inspired by the penny arcade machines of the 1930s and novelty fortune teller machines like Zoltar, this project aims to deliver a framework of open source components and software which anyone can leverage to build their own working fortune teller machine.

 ![Gypsy grandma machine](images/gypsy-grandma.jpg)